State of the River Report Card

 - The data was compared with thresholds developed by Mid-Atlantic Tributary Assessment Coalition (MTAC) who created EcoCheck protocols - Sampling and data analysis protocols for Mid-Atlantic tidal tributary indicators.

-- For trend analysis, data sets from 1984 to 2014 or 2015 were used depending on the parameter and the section of the river.
+- For trend analysis, data sets from 1984 to 2018 were used depending on the parameter and the section of the river.

 - Note that no Report Card was issued in 2013 and that the one issued prior to that was dated 2011 (for the year representing most of the available data, rather than the year it was issued, 2012.)